seantis/plone-module/README.md

-# Cookiecutter Template for Plone Modules by Seantis
+# Cookiecutter Template for Seantis Plone Modules

 A cookiecutter template for Plone Modules, the Seantis way.